 Purpose of voltage transformers

-- Typically installed on
+- VT’s are installed on every bus section.

 Cost of voltage transformer